haltu/muuri/README.md

 Muuri's layout system allows positioning the grid items within the container in pretty much any way imaginable.
 The default "First Fit" bin packing layout algorithm generates similar layouts as [Packery](https://github.com/metafizzy/packery) and [Masonry](http://masonry.desandro.com/).
 The implementation is heavily based on the "maxrects" approach as described by Jukka Jylänki in his research [A Thousand Ways to Pack the Bin](http://clb.demon.fi/files/RectangleBinPack.pdf).
 However, you can also provide your own layout algorithm to position the items in any way you want.

-Muuri uses [Velocity](https://github.com/julianshapiro/velocity) for animating the grid items (positioining/showing/hiding) and [Hammer.js](https://github.com/hammerjs/hammer.js) for handling the dragging.
-Hammer.js is an optional dependency that is only required if dragging is enabled, but Velocity is a hard dependency.

 And if you're wondering about the name of the library "muuri" is Finnish meaning a wall.

-**A word of warning.** Muuri is currently under active development and might be still a bit rough on the edges so production use is not recommended just yet.
-But when did that ever stop you ;)

 ## Table of contents